campattison/book_translator/translator_scripts copy/README.md

 # Ancient Greek Translator

-A tool for translating Ancient Greek texts to English using Anthropic's Claude API.
+A tool for translating Ancient Greek texts to English using LLM APIs.

 ## Features